 - The holiday season means dining away from home, parties and special foods.
 The key to managing allergies to food is to be certain what you are allergic to and communicating this information to others.
 Allergy skin prick testing, and when appropriate-an oral food challenge, is the most accurate test for diagnosing a food allergy.
 Always inquire about ingredients in foods and never leave home without your injectable epinephrine (at any time of the year!)

 - Be careful at the holiday feast.
 Food allergens show up in the strangest places — so be cautious when making your plate.
 You may be surprised to learn that even turkey can be tricky!
 Allergens in stuffing can be absorbed into the meat, so cook the bird unstuffed.
 Consider natural turkey that has no additives.
 Some self-basting brands can contain soy, wheat and dairy.

 - If your child has a food allergy, volunteer to provide allergen free snacks for school parties or holiday events to ensure there will be safe foods available your child can enjoy.
 Remind you child to always as ask if this food is “safe” for them as there is an abundance of new items around during this season.

 And finally a more general tip — take care of you!
 Get enough sleep, manage stress, and stay hydrated.
 Always carry your allergy and asthma medications like antihistamines, inhalers and epinephrine with you.
 If traveling by plane, pack medications in your carry-on bag in the event your luggage does not arrive with you.
 Wash your hands frequently to avoid illness and get your annual flu shot.
 No one wants to be sick, especially this time of year!

 Best wishes for a safe and symptom-free holiday season!
 Remember we are here to help should you need us.
-For more information or to schedule an appointment click here
+Contact us for more information or schedule an appointment.